aratheunseen/django-CodersLand/README.md

 7. Access CodersLand: Open your web browser and visit `http://localhost:8000` to access the CodersLand application.

-8. Generate Your Portfolio: Enter your GitHub username in the provided field and click the "Generate Portfolio" button.
-CodersLand will fetch your GitHub data using the GitHub API and display your portfolio.

-Now you are all set to explore CodersLand, generate personalized portfolios, and showcase your coding projects and contributions in an automated and user-friendly manner.
-Happy coding!
+Now you are all set to explore CodersLand, generate personalized portfolios, and see your or others' profiles, projects, connections and contributions in an automated and user-friendly manner.